-So if you're looking for the best medical marijuana for back pain without the side effects of THC, then choose CBD oil.
+So if you’re looking for the best medicinal cannabis for back pain without the side effects of THC, then choose CBD oil.

 How do you use medicinal cannabis back pain products?

-There are several ways that you can use medical marijuana for back pain.
+There are several ways that you can use cannabis for back pain.
 You can ingest it or place it under the tongue, or you can apply a cannabis topical on your low back.
 You can even smoke and vape it.

-But before you use medical cannabis for back pain, be sure to talk with your doctor first.
+But before you use cannabis for back pain, be sure to talk with your doctor first.
 He can recommend the best dosage for your type of back pain.
-If he's not familiar with medical cannabis therapy, then he can recommend you to a medical marijuana doctor for pain management.
+If he’s not familiar with medical cannabis therapy, then he can recommend you to a medical cannabis doctor for pain management.